-- Assuming that QGIS is installed in the PATH, you can start QGIS by typing: qgis at a command prompt or by double clicking on the QGIS application link (or shortcut) on the desktop. - Start QGIS using the Start menu or desktop shortcut, or double click on a QGIS project file. - X Double click the icon in your Applications folder.
+- Assuming that QGIS is installed in the PATH, you can start QGIS by typing: qgis at a command prompt or by double clicking on the QGIS application link (or shortcut) on the desktop or in the application menu. - Start QGIS using the Start menu or desktop shortcut, or double click on a QGIS project file. - X Double click the icon in your Applications folder.
+If you need to start QGIS in a shell, run /path-to-installation-executable/Contents/MacOS/Qgis.